 This graduate certificate provides advanced, specialized professional education in mindfulness-based teaching and learning (MBTL) at a graduate level to professionals in healthcare, education, workplace training, and social services, including corrections and addiction and mental health services.
 The 12-credit graduate certificate is delivered over three semesters in a part-time format.
-Students are prepared over the duration of the program to complete an inquiry project with a related field experience during a capstone course (MBTL 721).

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.
 In rare circumstances, admission to the program without the degree requirements may be considered with adequate demonstration of equivalencies through competency-based assessment.
 Contact the Department of Adult Education for further information.

 Please contact the Adult Education department at email@example.com for current fees for this program.
 There will be additional costs for textbooks, retreat accommodations and board for MBTL 710, and, in some cases, for field experience supervision for MBTL 721.
 See the Fees and Other Costs section for additional information.

 The four required courses (12 credits) are offered in three semesters; therefore, the time required to complete this program will normally be 11 months.

 The Graduate certificate in Mindfulness-Based Teaching and Learning is a 12-credit, part-time program spread over three semesters, beginning in September and continuing through the Summer semester of the following year.

 The Graduate certificate in Mindfulness-Based Teaching and Learning consists of four courses for a total of 12 graduate-level credits.

 |MBTL 700||Introduction to Mindfulness: Research, Theory, and Practice||3|

 |MBTL 710||Mindfulness Practice (see Note)||3|